pdxjohnny/pdxjohnny.github.io/content/posts/wireguard.md

 # the command with `wg pubkey` in the comment above PrivateKey
 # to get their public key.
 They then should share it with you
 # over some secure medium of communication, ideally end to
 # end encrypted.
-If it get's tampered with, your wireguard
+If it gets tampered with, your wireguard
 # connection is no longer secure.
 PublicKey = 4QEX7I58pR5PaZNmDI2wmnsT/HvvFBkNc5wZJ00scXw==
 # You'll want to put the IP that the other machine will be
-# accessable at here.
+# accessible at here.
 This is the value they have as Address
 # under the [Interface] section of their wg.conf
 AllowedIPs = 192.168.4.115/32
 # If the person has a server they're running wireguard on and